dahuatechnologies/Evox-AI-Academic-Core/README.md

 **1. Introduction and Core Concept**

 This paper presents a formal architectural specification for an Artificial Intelligence (AI) Core designed to monitor real-time multimedia rendering processes.
-The Evox AI Academic Core operates by constructing and traversing Deterministic Automata, implemented as Finite-State Machines (FSM), which are computed using a hypergraph data structure.
+The 3D Evox AI Academic Core System operates by constructing and traversing Deterministic Automata, implemented as Finite-State Machines (FSM), which are computed using a hypergraph data structure.
 This monitoring system is integrated within a Mixture-of-Experts (MOE) Router.
 The router's function is to securely delegate monitoring tasks to a remote, autonomous expert system, a process secured by the enforcement of a military-grade API key rotation protocol that must be completed within a 28-hour operational window.

 The core proposition is that the complex, stateful nature of multimedia rendering can be formally modeled and monitored through the discrete state transitions of an FSM, where the computational complexity of the state space is managed by a hypergraph.

-**2. The Evox AI Academic Core: Hypergraph Computation for Finite-State Machines**
+**2. 3D Evox AI Academic Core System: Hypergraph Computation for Finite-State Machines**

-The AI Core's primary responsibility is to model the rendering pipeline as a deterministic system.
+The 3D AI Core's primary responsibility is to model the rendering pipeline as a deterministic system.

 - **Finite-State Machine (FSM) Representation:** The rendering process is abstracted into a finite set of distinct states (e.g., `Idle`, `Buffering`, `Decoding`, `Rendering Frame N`, `Encoding`, `Outputting`).
 The FSM is deterministic, meaning that for each state and a given input event (e.g., "frame decoded," "buffer underrun"), there is exactly one subsequent state.
 This determinism is crucial for reliable monitoring and predictable system behavior.
 - **Hypergraph Computation:** The state space and transition logic of the FSM are computationally represented and traversed using a hypergraph.
 Unlike a standard graph where edges connect exactly two nodes, a hypergraph contains **hyperedges** that can connect an arbitrary number of nodes.
 This property is exploited to model complex, non-binary relationships within the rendering pipeline.